How to chat with data in Snowflake using ChatGPT, dbt, and Streamlit

 Netlify is a powerful serverless platform with an intuitive git-based workflow, serving as a versatile alternative to GitHub Pages.
 As an excellent choice for hosting static websites, including dbt documentation, Netlify offers additional features and seamless integration with various third-party services, making it a popular option among developers.

-• To get started, log in to Netlify and create a new site by selecting the “Drag and drop your site output folder here Or, browse to upload” option.
+To get started, log in to Netlify and create a new site by selecting the “Drag and drop your site output folder here Or, browse to upload” option.

-• Upload an empty index.html file.
+file.
 You can use the site.zip file as a reference.

-• Navigate to “User settings” → “Personal access tokens” to create a new token.
-This token will be used to set the GitHub environment secrets NETLIFY_AUTH_TOKEN.
+Navigate to “User settings” → “Personal access tokens” to create a new token.
+This token will be used to set the GitHub environment secrets NETLIFY_AUTH_TOKEN

-• Add the necessary environment secrets and environment variables related to your dbt project in the prd environment of your GitHub repository.
-If you are using the demo dbt project from this blog, include SNOWSQL_ACCOUNT, SNOWSQL_PWD, NETLIFY_AUTH_TOKEN, and NETLIFY_SITE_ID as environment secrets, and ENV_CODE and PROJ_CODE as environment variables.
+environment of your GitHub repository.
+If you are using the demo dbt project from this blog, include SNOWSQL_ACCOUNT

-• Here is how the GitHub environment secrets will look like after adding
+Here is how the GitHub environment secrets will look like after adding

-• Create a new GitHub workflow to generate and deploy the dbt docs.
-Workflows are defined inside the .github/workflows directory.
+directory.
 You can set when to trigger the workflow based on your use case, but it’s a good idea to trigger the workflow on push to the main branch.

 name: "dbt prd pipeline"